Protect frontend and backend routes

 );

-If you want to have more complex access control, you can either create your own validator, or you can get the roles list from the session as follows, and check the list yourself:
+If you want to have more complex access control you can get the list of roles attached to the session and introduce your own logic.

 import express from "express";